Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Local Duality

-Now we note that $\left(\bf{R}\mf_*\left(D_{\X'}\right)\right)^{hG}$ is an isomorphism since $D'_{\X'}$ is.
-Moreover, the top left vertical arrow is an isomorphism by Lemma~\ref{lemma:invariant-coinvariant-torsor}.
-Thus, it suffices to show that the top right vertical arrow
+Now we note that $\left(\bf{R}\mf_{0, *}D_{\X'}\right)^{hG}$ is an isomorphism since $D_{\X'}$ is an isomorphism by our assumption.
+Moreover, the top left vertical arrow is an isomorphism by Lemma~\ref{lemma:invariant-coinvariant-torsor} and Remark~\ref{rmk:almost-makes-sense}.
+Thus, it suffices to show that the top right vertical arrow is an isomorphism.
+Lemma~\ref{lemma:duality-invariants-coinvarints} ensures that it suffices to show that the composition